Charles Stuart Parker

 Charles Stuart Parker (1 June 1829 – 18 June 1910) was a British academic, writer and Liberal politician.

-Life
+Early life and background

-Parker was the eldest son of Charles Stewart Parker (1800–1868), merchant, of Aigburth, Liverpool, and Fairlie, Ayrshire, and his wife, Anne Sandbach.
-When the British government emancipated the slaves in the 1830s, the elder Charles Stuart Parker was compensated for over 400 slaves he shared ownership of on 16 estates in British Guiana.
+Parker was the eldest son of Charles Stewart Parker (1800–1868), merchant, of Aigburth, Liverpool, and Fairlie, Ayrshire, and his wife, Anne Sandbach, daughter of Samuel Sandbach.
+His father was in business with George Rainy; Rainy was an uncle, a son of the Rev. George Rainy of Creich, Sutherland, whose daughter Mary Rainy had married Charles Stewart Parker (also Steuart) the elder (died 1828).

+When the British government emancipated the slaves in the 1830s, Charles Stewart Parker was compensated for over 400 slaves he shared ownership of on 16 estates in British Guiana.

+The barrister and judge James Parker was his uncle.
+His aunt Annie Parker married in 1838 the politician Edward Cardwell.